bdaiinstitute/spot_ros2/spot_ros2_control/README.md

 # spot_ros2_control

 This is a ROS 2 package designed to communicate with Spot's low level API through ROS 2 control.
-It sets up a hardware interface that can be either `mock` or connected to the robot using the [Spot C++ SDK](https://github.com/boston-dynamics/spot-cpp-sdk) (currently in progress).
+It sets up a hardware interface that can be either `mock` or connected to the robot using the [Spot C++ SDK](https://github.com/boston-dynamics/spot-cpp-sdk).
 By default, it loads a standard joint state broadcaster and forward position controller provided from `ros2_control`.

 ## On-robot